Same-Sex Divorce in Birmingham, Alabama

 - Did the marriage not begin until Alabama ruled to allow same-sex marriage?

 The formal date in which a marriage begins is important, as the length of a marriage can be especially important in the property settlement process.
+Alimony payments are often paid based on how long a marriage lasted.
+Property division can also be impacted by the length of a marriage or by the marriage date.
 For example, was the home purchased before or after the couple was married?
 Were assets and debts acquired before or after the marriage began?
 As you can see, same-sex divorce can present many challenges.
 It is important to have an experienced Alabama family law attorney on your side.
+The Zwiebel Law Firm is a same-sex divorce lawyer in Birmingham, Alabama who can help you resolve some of these tough questions.